tierratechnologies/logmate.co.nz/content/blog/4-ways-to-keep-your-digital-work-time-logbook-accurate.md

 ### 1. Make All Entries In Real-Time

 The benefit of using a digital logbook is that most of the information for your entries is generated automatically.
 The time, date and location are all auto-populated into your logbook entry from data available on your device.
-So when you make an entry in your digital logbook in real-time it means the information being auto-filled is most likely correct.
+So when you make an entry in your digital logbook in real-time it means the information being auto-filled is more likely to be correct.
 Making entries in real-time is also an NZTA requirement so not doing so could result in a hefty fine.

 ### 2. Check Twice, Save Once